 1989 – Exxon Valdez – Alaska

-Exxon Valdez oil spill left its mark on Alaska, history of spill response
+Oil spill left its mark on environment, history of spill response

 One of the nation’s worst oil spills occurred in Alaska’s Prince William Sound on March 24, 1989.
 At least 11 million gallons of crude oil spewed out of the Exxon Valdez tanker after it struck Bligh Reef in the early morning hours.
 While only 20% of its cargo leaked into the surrounding waters, the huge spill caused wide environmental damage, damaged Alaska fisheries and killed thousands of seabirds.
 The resulting slick stretched for 1,300 miles along Alaskan coastline.